Lessani252/FastSGWR/README.md

 We acknowledge that this tool has been developed on top of the MGWR GUI tool (https://sgsup.asu.edu/sparc/mgwr).

-Installation requirements for the python package
+Installation Requirements for the Python Package
 ------------------------------------------------
 Ensure the following dependencies are installed: